If you’re dreaming of launching your first eCourse, you are not alone.

 Get clear on who your target audience is, and what problem you solve for them.
 Make sure this is the foundation to everything you create.

 You don’t need to spend every penny you have to be successful.
-Do as much yourself as you can, and if you desperately need help, find an experienced Virtual Assistant who you can delegate to.
+Do as much yourself as you can, and if you desperately need help, find an experienced VA who you can delegate to.
 But only do this once it becomes absolutely necessary.

 Give yourself enough time to complete your steps and projects.
 Plan ahead.
 Creating schedules, timelines and clear objectives will keep your project moving forward and on track.